-UPDATE: Members will recall that this application was deferred on 16th March Planning Committee in request for a committee site visit.
-The report remains otherwise unchanged than what was last presented to members.
+UPDATE: Members will recall that this application was deferred on 16th March Planning Committee in request for a committee site visit and members comments in respect of exploring if a resolution could be found regarding the works carried out and the final design.
+The below report has been altered following the submission of amended plans.

 Wards affected: Great Altcar Parish Ward

 1.0 PURPOSE OF THE REPORT

 1.1 To advise Planning Committee on an application which is seeking planning permission for the conversion of the barn to a single dwelling (previously approved 2020/0517/FUL) including the addition of a single storey rear extension in retrospect.

 2.0 RECOMMENDATION TO PLANNING COMMITTEE

-2.1 The planning permission be refused.
+2.1 The planning permission be approved.

-3.0 THE SITE

-3.1 The application site relates to a brick-built barn located to the east of Altcar Lane, Great Altcar.
+3.0 THE SITE 3.1 The application site relates to a brick-built barn located to the east of Altcar Lane, Great Altcar.
 The barn building has recently been converted into residential accommodation under planning permission 2020/0516/FUL.
 The site is located within the Green Belt.

-4.0 PROPOSAL

-4.1 This is a resubmission following refusal of application, reference 2022/0900/FUL.
+4.0 PROPOSAL 4.1 This is a resubmission following refusal of application, reference 2022/0900/FUL.
 This application is retrospective.
 As the principle of development for the conversion of the barn has already been considered acceptable, reference 2020/0516/FUL, this application will solely address the additions to the conversion which have been built and have not had the benefit of consent.

-5.0 PREVIOUS RELEVANT DECISIONS

-- 5.1 2022/0900/FUL Conversion of barn to dwelling and construction of rear extension including rebuilding of existing outrigger Refused - 5.2 2020/0516/FUL Conversion of Old Gore Barn into a single dwelling Granted - 5.3 2019/0323/FUL Conversion of the traditional brick barn into 2 residential dwellings with associated gardens, parking and paddock areas Granted - 5.4 2001/1160 Use of land & building for storage, display and sale of activity toy equipment Granted - 5.5 1992/0977 Consideration of details for prior approval extension to agricultural storage building Details Approved

-6.0 OBSERVATION OF CONSULTEES

-- 6.1 Cadent Gas 2nd February 2023

-No objection, informative note required - 6.2 Merseyside & West Lancashire Bat Group 18th September 2022.
+5.0 PREVIOUS RELEVANT DECISIONS - 5.1 2022/0900/FUL Conversion of barn to dwelling and construction of rear extension including rebuilding of existing outrigger Refused - 5.2 2020/0516/FUL Conversion of Old Gore Barn into a single dwelling Granted - 5.3 2019/0323/FUL Conversion of the traditional brick barn into 2 residential dwellings with associated gardens, parking and paddock areas Granted - 5.4 2001/1160 Use of land & building for storage, display and sale of activity toy equipment Granted - 5.5 1992/0977 Consideration of details for prior approval extension to agricultural storage building Details Approved 6.0 OBSERVATION OF CONSULTEES - 6.1 Cadent Gas 2nd February 2023 No objection, informative note required - 6.2 Merseyside & West Lancashire Bat Group 18th September 2022.